openssl/openssl/README-FIPS.md

 cryptographic algorithms, see the [README-PROVIDERS](README-PROVIDERS.md) file for further details.

-A cryptographic module is only FIPS valid if it has gone through the complex FIPS 140 validation process.
+A cryptographic module is only FIPS validated after it has gone through the complex FIPS 140 validation process.
 As this process takes a very long time, it is not possible to validate every minor release of OpenSSL.
-If you want to be FIPS validated then you must ONLY generate a FIPS provider using OpenSSL versions that have a valid FIPS certificate.
+If you need a FIPS validated module then you must ONLY generate a FIPS provider using OpenSSL versions that have valid FIPS certificates.
 A FIPS certificate contains a link to a Security Policy, and you MUST follow the instructions in the Security Policy in order to be FIPS compliant.
 See <https://www.openssl.org/source/> for information related to OpenSSL